oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-huge-images-or-attachments-in-your-email/rule.md

 ---

-When your attachment is too big, you should think twice.
+When your attachment is too big, you should think twice.​

 1. Avoid large attachments.
 So if you are sending an email that is >1MB you need to take one second to think:
     - Could a URL be better than this attachment? (see example on the right)